fallahn/pseuthe/readme.md

 License
 -------

-Pseuthe is released under the permissive zlib license.
+Pseuthe is released under the permissive zlib license, as found in the source code.